Masashi Mikami

 Masashi Mikami (三上 真史, Mikami Masashi) is a Japanese actor.
-He has appeared in several dramas.
-One of his most notable roles was Souta Mogami/BoukenBlue in the Super Sentai series GoGo Sentai Boukenger.
+He has appeared in several dramas, with one of his most notable roles being Souta Mogami/Bouken Blue in the Super Sentai series GoGo Sentai Boukenger.
 He has recently been accepted into the D-Boys acting troupe.
 He also acted in the movie Kindan no koi.
 A gardening enthusiast, Mikami currently hosts the gardening show Shumi no Engei on NHK Educational TV.